TobiasPSP/doneland_sources/Components/Data Transmission/Wireless/Short Range Device/AM/ASK/OOK Generic/Receiver/RXB8/README.md

 ## Design Weaknesses

-*SYN4126* seems to be out of production for a long time or was originally a non-public custom-made series for a specific vendor: no data sheets or other information about seem to exist.
+*SYN4126* seems to be out of production for a long time (or might have originally been a non-public custom-made batch for a specific product): no data sheets or other information about seem to exist.
 What seems evident though is that this chip was originally designed to receive *FM* modulation.

 In this board, the *RSSI* output is used instead to decode *ASK* (*AM*) signals.
-One could speculate that the vendor got its hands on a large batch of these *FM* receiver chips and came up with a creative solution to use them in *AM ASK* receivers.
+One could speculate that the vendor got its hands on a large batch of surplus *FM* receiver chips and came up with a creative solution to use them in *AM ASK* receivers.
 This approach has one important backdraw: it limits the minimum detectable impulse widths (and thus the data rate that can be received): impulses of 350us duration and less become accidentally widened by the way how RSSI signals are processed, and communication fails at these speeds.

 For simple *remote control* scenarios where only small amounts of data need to be transmitted and low speeds are used, this receiver is very well suited: its very good sensitivity can pick up a signal even through walls or at greater distances where other and more simplistic receivers would not be able to.